 Each scientist provides expertise to internal and external (regional, national and international) investigators seeking consultation or requesting use of Yerkes Research Center resources.
 In addition, the Core Scientists are an integral part of the training and scientific community at Emory University with commitments to provide undergraduate, graduate and postdoctoral training and education, and to foster productive and successful collaborative relations with other investigators on the Emory campus.

-In addition to the Division Chief, Leonard L. Howell, PhD, core scientists for the division are Anthony W.S.
-Chan, DVM, PhD, Todd M. Preuss, PhD, Yoland Smith, PhD, Lary C. Walker, PhD, and Thomas Wichmann, MD.
+In addition to the Division Chief, Leonard L. Howell, PhD, scientists for the division are Anthony W.S.
+Chan, DVM, PhD, Jonathan Nye, PhD, Todd M. Preuss, PhD, Yoland Smith, PhD, Lary C. Walker, PhD, and Thomas Wichmann, MD.